 PIA accepts many different payment methods, including credit cards, PayPal, and various other online payments.
 Users can also pay with “hundreds of different gift cards,” including Starbucks, Bestbuy, and Walmart.

 In addition, PIA accepts Bitcoins, so you can pay anonymously for added privacy if you wish.
 Ripple did use to be an option, but PIA appears to have removed it since last time we reviewed the VPN.
 However, a new option to pay with Z-cash is now available.

-- Cheaper than most VPNs of a similar nature
+- Cheaper than most VPNs that are similar

-- Lots of encryption options (including OpenVPN, our recommended protocol)
+- Plenty of encryption options (including OpenVPN, our recommended protocol)